Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 commit-boost start --docker cb.docker-compose.yml [--env .cb.env]
 ```

-This will start up the services including PBS, commit modules (if any), and metrics collection (if enabled).
+This will run `docker compose up` with the correct envs, and start up the services including PBS, commit modules (if any), and metrics collection (if enabled).

 The MEV-Boost server will be exposed at `pbs.port` from the config, `18550` in our example.
 You'll need to point your CL/Validator client to this port to be able to source blocks from the builder market.

 If enabled, this will also start a Prometheus server on port `9090` and a Grafana instance on port `3000`.
-In Grafana, you will also find some preset dabhboards already connected.
+In Grafana, you will also find some preset dashboards already connected.

 ## Logs